surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.53.0-dev.4 =
+= 3.53.0-b.1 =

-(2018/02/13) Added a new "Canonical URL" option in the Social and Search Optimization metabox.
+(2018/02/13) Added a new custom "Canonical URL" option in the Social and Search Optimization metabox.
 Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.

 = 3.52.1 =